madnight/blog/source/_posts/applicative.md

 u ** (v ** w) == (u ** v) ** w -- Associativity
 {% endvimhl %}

-Now that we have established the definition lets have a look at the equivalent Applicative definition in Haskell.
+Now that we have established the definition of Monoidal lets have a look at the equivalent Applicative definition in Haskell.

 Haskell Definition of Applicative (Interface)